Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Sender email address is stored in secure encrypted PKCS#12 database

-### - Recipient email address is stored in secure encrypted PKCS#12 database

-### - Generates at setup time internal Mail Folder Names using UUIDs.
+### - Uses App Directory UUID-Name Folders as Mail Folder Names

 ### - Uses the generated UUID in both the internal client name and default email metadata for additional verifiability